-Notice the line: "-A INPUT -i eth1 -p tcp --dport www -j ACCEPT".
+Notice the line: "-A INPUT -i eth1 -p tcp --dport www -m state --state NEW --source 0.0.0.0/0.0.0.0 -j ACCEPT ".
 This is the line in the firewall configuration that will allow web traffic from any source to flow in and out of the frontend.
-This line was added to your firewall configuration with the "rocks open host firewall" command that you executed.
+This line was added to your firewall configuration with the "rocks add firewall host=localhost" command that you executed.

-Also, notice the line: "-A INPUT -i eth1 -p tcp --dport www -m state --state NEW --source &Kickstart_PublicNetwork;/&Kickstart_PublicNetmask; -j ACCEPT".
+Also, notice that the original line was: "-A INPUT -i eth1 -p tcp --dport www -m state --state NEW --source &Kickstart_PublicNetwork;/&Kickstart_PublicNetmask; -j ACCEPT".
 This default Rocks firewall rule allows web traffic from your local public subnet to flow in and out of the frontend.